Software construction and analysis

 Testing has for many years been a traditional technique for software quality assurance that is widely accepted and used in industry.
 However, the emerging digitalization of our society requires new techniques for software testing that are scalable to geographically distributed and complex systems-of-systems such as autonomous vehicles.
 Testing must take into account the whole software stack, e.g., networked communication and even hardware.
 In the future, test automation will play a vital role in effective and rigorous test processes.
 One solution that is being considered is to apply machine learning to testing.

 Automatic Software Repair

 Automatic software repair is the process of fixing software bugs automatically.
 When repair happens at the level of the program code, it is called program repair or patch generation (for instance by changing the conditional expression of an if statemen ).
 Repair may also happen at the level of the program state, at runtime, in response to field failures (for instance by changing the value of a variable), this is also sometimes called runtime repair or state repair.
-The department conducts research in the area of program repair, self-healing software and chaos engineering.
+The group conducts research in the area of program repair, self-healing software and chaos engineering.